Tadeusz Mazowiecki Park (Warsaw)

-The Tadeusz Mazowiecki Park, (Note: Polish: Park Tadeusza Mazowieckiego) formerly known as the Jazdów Park, (Note: Polish: Park Jazdów) is an urban park in Warsaw, Poland, located in the district of Downtown.
+The Tadeusz Mazowiecki Park, (Note: Park Tadeusza Mazowieckiego, /pl/.) formerly known as the Jazdów Park, (Note: Park Jazdów, /pl/.) is an urban park in Warsaw, Poland, located in the district of Downtown.

 Name

-It was originally named Jazdów Park (Polish: Park Jazdów), after the nearby neighbourhood of Jazdów, and Jazdów Street.
-On 18 April 2018, the park was renamed to Tadeusz Mazowiecki Park (Polish: Park Tadeusza Mazowieckiego), after Tadeusz Mazowiecki, the first Prime Minister of the Third Polish Republic, from 1989 to 1991.
+It was originally named after the nearby neighbourhood of Jazdów and Jazdów Street.
+On 18 April 2018, the park was renamed to Tadeusz Mazowiecki Park, after Tadeusz Mazowiecki, the first Prime Minister of the Third Polish Republic, from 1989 to 1991.

 Characteristics

 The park has an irregular shape, and is located between Myśliwiecka Street, Górnośląska Street, People's Army Avenue, and buildings near the Jazdów Street.

 It borders the Marshal Edward Rydz-Śmigły Park to the north, and the Agricola Park to the south, and is connected to the Ujazdów Park via a pathway to the east.